chenyulue/real-world-haskell-updated/doc/01-getting-started.md

 > ℹ️ **Commas are separators, not terminators**
 >
-> Some languages permit the last element in a list to be followed by an optional trailing comma before a closing bracket, but Haskell doesn\'t allow this.
-If you leave in a trailing comma (e.g. `[1,2,]`), you\'ll get a parse error.
+> Some languages permit the last element in a list to be followed by an optional trailing comma before a closing bracket, but Haskell doesn't allow this.
+If you leave in a trailing comma (e.g. `[1,2,]`), you'll get a parse error.

 A list can be of any length.
 The empty list is written `[]`.